Yeovil Junction railway station: Signalling

 The first signal boxes were built in 1875.
-"Yeovil Junction No. 1" was on the north side of the line at the west of the station, and "Yeovil Junction No. 2" was at the opposite end.
-When the station was rebuilt in 1908 the No. 1 Box was replaced by a new 60-lever "Yeovil Junction East" situated between the main and branch lines; No. 2 box was extended and renamed "Yeovil Junction West".
-The latter was damaged in an accident on 20 August 1918 but was rebuilt.
-At the end of 1949 they were renamed again, the East Box becoming "Yeovil Junction A" and the West Box "Yeovil Junction B".
+Yeovil Junction no. 1 was on the north side of the line, at the west of the station, with Yeovil Junction no. 2 was at the opposite end.
+When the station was rebuilt in 1908, the no. 1 box was replaced by the new 60-lever Yeovil Junction East, situated between the main and branch lines; no. 2 box was extended and renamed Yeovil Junction West.
+The latter was damaged in an accident on 20 August 1918, but was rebuilt.
+At the end of 1949, they were renamed again, the East Box becoming Yeovil Junction A and the West Box Yeovil Junction B.

-The 1967 rationalisation saw the closure of the B Box on 30 April but the A Box was retained to control movements on the branch to Yeovil Town and Pen Mill.
-A siding connection to the main line was controlled by "Yeovil Junction West Ground Frame", while "Yeovil Junction East Ground Frame" was used for a connection to the sidings on the south side of the main line.
-When the double track was reinstated to Sherborne the signal box frame was replaced with a Western Region one of 44 levers.
+The 1967 rationalisation saw the closure of B box on 30 April, but A box was retained to control movements on the branch to Yeovil Town and Pen Mill.
+A siding connection to the main line was controlled by Yeovil Junction West Ground Frame, while Yeovil Junction East Ground Frame was used for a connection to the sidings on the south side of the main line.
+When the double track was reinstated to Sherborne, the signal box frame was replaced with a Western Region one of 44 levers.

-The remaining box was closed in March 2012, when the line between Salisbury and Exmouth Junction was re-signalled.
-Signalling here is now supervised from Basingstoke Area Signalling Centre.
+The remaining box was closed in March 2012, when the line between Salisbury and Exmouth Junction was resignalled.
+Signalling here is now supervised from the Basingstoke area signalling centre.

 Accidents and incidents

-There have been a number of accidents at Yeovil Junction over the years, although most were minor with few injuries.
+There have been a number of accidents at Yeovil Junction over the years, although most were minor with few injuries: